 Number 5: Ignoring holistic nutrition

-Number 6: Overtraining or always running fast
+Number 6: Overtraining or Running quick

 Number 7: Wrong Clothes

 Inexperienced runners wear the incorrect type of clothes or they’re too clothed or too little clothing for the climatic conditions.
 This leaves them uncomfortable and in danger for heat-related or cold weather-related diseases.

 Wearing the proper sort of cloth is important.
 Runners are encouraged to keep on with technical materials like DryFit, Thinsulate, Thermax, CoolMax, polypropene, or silk.
 This can wick the sweat from your body, keeping you dry.